 Myth: Fructose substitution in a diabetic diet has no benefits in reducing blood glucose and insulin levels.

-This study, published in the American Journal of Clinical Nutrition, conducted a randomized controlled trial, which measured the blood glucose of diabetic individuals with glucose, sucrose, both (glucose + sucrose), and fructose to determine the effects of a substitution.
-Fructose substitution has been associated with longer term blood glucose control, alluding to a strongly quality of life.
+This study, published in the American Journal of Clinical Nutrition, conducted a randomized controlled trial, which measured the blood glucose of diabetic individuals with glucose, sucrose, both (glucose + sucrose), and fructose to determine the effects of substitution.
+Fructose substitution has been associated with longer-term blood glucose control, alluding to a strong quality of life.

 To read more about this study, click here.